 1Altered consciousness — stuporous, semicomatose, or comatose states

-2Atypical seizure variants — including spike and wave stupor and other distressing or bizarre seizure presentations
+2Atypical seizure variants — patients with bizarre or distressing symptoms, including spike and wave stupor and other seizure disorder variants

 + 2 more indications